 Hydraulic valve that allows flow in one direction only

-The valve remains closed while pressure differential across the valve is lower than the valve cracking pressure.
-When cracking pressure is reached, the value control member (spool, ball, poppet, etc.) is forced off its seat, thus creating a passage between the inlet and outlet.
-If the flow rate is high enough and pressure continues to rise, the area is further increased until the control member reaches its maximum.
-At this moment, the valve passage area is at its maximum.
+When cracking pressure is reached, the value control member (spool, ball, poppet, etc.) is forced off its seat and moves to the opposite seat, thus opening one passage and closing the other.
+If the flow rate is high enough and pressure continues to change, the control member continues to move until it reaches its extreme position.
+At this moment, one of the valve passage areas is at its maximum.
 The valve maximum area and the cracking and maximum pressures are generally provided in the catalogs and are the three key parameters of the block.

 In addition to the maximum area, the leakage area is also required to characterize the valve.
 The main purpose of the parameter is not to account for possible leakage, even though this is also important, but to maintain numerical integrity of the circuit by preventing a portion of the system from getting isolated after the valve is completely closed.
 An isolated or "hanging" part of the system could affect computational efficiency and even cause failure of computation.
 Theoretically, the parameter can be set to zero, but it is not recommended.

-The model accounts for the laminar and turbulent flow regimes by monitoring the Reynolds number (Re) and comparing its value with the critical Reynolds number (Recr).
-The flow rate is determined according to the following equations:
+The model accounts for the laminar and turbulent flow regimes by monitoring the Reynolds number for each orifice (ReAB,ReA1B) and comparing its value with the critical Reynolds number (Recr).
+The flow rate through each of the orifices is determined according to the following equations:

 |CD||Flow discharge coefficient|